taboola/taboola-ios-js/README.md

 ```

 ### 2.1 Native code changes
-follow the instructions on steps 1.1 to 1.6 to configure `TaboolaJS` native side within your app.
+Follow the instructions on steps 1.1 to 1.6 to configure `TaboolaJS` native side within your app.

 ## 3. Example App